A Deep Ordinal Distortion Estimation Approach for Distortion Rectification: Approach

-For the global perception module, its architecture can be divided into two sub-networks, a backbone network and a header network.
-Specifically, the general representation of the global distortion context is extracted using the backbone network composed of convolutional layers, which indicates the high-level information including the semantic features.
+\textbf{Global Perception Module:} For the global perception module, its architecture can be divided into two sub-networks, a backbone network, and a header network.
+Specifically, the general representation of the global distortion context is extracted using the backbone network composed of convolutional layers.
+This representation indicates the high-level information including the semantic features.
 Any prevalent networks such as VGG16 \cite{ref30}, ResNet \cite{ref31}, and InceptionV3 \cite{ref53} (without fully connected layers) can be plugged into the backbone network.
 We pretrain the backbone network on ImageNet \cite{ref33} and fine-tune on our synthesized distorted image dataset.
-The header network is employed to aggregate the general representation of the input and further abstract the high-level information in the form of a feature vector, which contains three fully connected layers.
+The header network contains three fully connected layers.
+It aggregates the input's general representation and further abstracts the high-level information in the form of a feature vector, which .
 The numbers of units for these layers are 4096, 2048, and 1024.
 The activation functions for all of the fully connected layers are ReLUs.
-The extracted features of the global distortion context are used to combine with the features of local distortion context, which are derived from the local Siamese module.
+The extracted features of the global distortion context, dubbed as $\mathcal{F}_g$, are combined with the features of the local distortion context, derived from the local Siamese module.

-The local Siamese module consists of $n$ components, each component also can be divided into a backbone network and a header network.
-In detail, we first use two convolutional layers to extract the low-level features with size of $\frac{H}{32}\times\frac{W}{32}\times256$ from the input local distortion context.
-Then, we feed the feature maps into a pyramid residual module consisting of five residual blocks and get the high-level features with a size of $\frac{H}{32}\times\frac{W}{32}\times512$.
+\textbf{Local Siamese Module:} The local Siamese module consists of $n$ components, each component also can be divided into a backbone network and a header network.
+In detail, we first use two convolutional layers to extract the low-level features from the input local distortion context.
+Then, we feed the feature maps into a pyramid residual module consisting of five residual blocks and get the high-level features.
 The pyramid residual module shares the weights in each component.
-Subsequently, a header network with three fully connected layers aggregates the general representation of the high-level features.
-To comprehensively analyze the distortion information, we combine each local distortion feature with the global distortion feature and fuse these features using two fully connected layers.
-Finally, a fully connected layer with the unit number of $n$ and linear activation function predicts the ordinal distortion $\mathcal{D} = [\delta(r_1) \ \ \delta(r_2) \ \ \delta(r_3) \ \ \cdots \ \ \delta(r_n)]$ of a distorted image.
+Subsequently, a header network with three fully connected layers aggregates the general representation of the local distortion features: $[\mathcal{F}_l^{(1)} \ \ \mathcal{F}_l^{(2)} \ \ \cdots \ \ \mathcal{F}_l^{(n)}]$, which are one-to-one correspondence to the estimated ordinal distortion $\hat{\mathcal{D}} = [\hat \delta(r_1) \ \ \hat \delta(r_2) \ \ \cdots \ \ \hat \delta(r_n)]$.